-Prerequisite: Sophomore status or above Offered: Periodically based on student need
+Prerequisite: Sophomore status or above

 This is an interdisciplinary course to be integrated with special topics courses in other disciplines, and teamtaught with faculty from the other discipline.
 It is open to non-music majors.
 May be repeated for credit.